-4. In its report referred to in paragraph 3 of this Article, the Commission shall assess whether, in the light of developments in the representation of women and men on boards at different levels of decision-making throughout the economy and taking into account whether the progress made is sufficiently sustainable, this Directive is an efficient and effective instrument for increasing the gender balance on boards.
-On the basis of that assessment, the Commission shall consider whether there is a need to extend the duration of this Directive beyond 31 December 2038 or whether there is a need to amend it, for instance by extending its scope to non-listed companies which do not fall within the definition of SMEs or by revising the conditions set out in Article 12(1), first subparagraph, point (a), so as to ensure continued progress towards a more balanced representation between women and men among executive and non-executive director positions or all director positions in listed companies.
+4. In its report referred to in paragraph 3, the Commission shall assess whether, in the light of developments in the representation of men and women in the boards of listed companies [...] at different levels of decision-making throughout the economy and taking into account whether the progress made is sufficiently sustainable, the Directive is an efficient and effective instrument for increasing the gender balance on company boards.
+On this basis, the Commission shall assess whether there is a need to extend the duration of this Directive beyond the date specified in Article 10(2) or whether there is a need to amend it, for instance by extending its scope to non-listed undertakings which do not fall within the definition of SMEs or by revising the conditions set out in Article 8a(1)(a) so as to ensure continued progress towards a more balanced representation between women and men among non-executive and executive director positions or all director positions in listed companies.

-Article 14 Entry into force and expiry
+Entry into force and expiry

-This Directive shall enter into force on the twentieth day following that of its publication in the Official Journal of the European Union.

-It shall expire on 31 December 2038.
+- 1. This Directive shall enter into force on the [twentieth] day following that of its publication in the Official Journal of the European Union. - 2.
+It shall expire on 31 December [...]
+2038.

-Article 15 Addressees
+Addressees